rpoole444/ideabox/README.md

 #### Wins

-- We created a very stable foundation within our CSS and HTML data model.
+- We created a very stable foundation within our CSS, HTML, and data model.
 - We completed our minimum viable product, with all functions operating smoothly.

 #### Challenges

- - Working with the elements that were not availble upon page load
+ - Working with the elements that were not availble upon page load.
- - Working to get our DOM to reflect our data model properly
+ - Working to get our DOM to reflect changes in the data model.